aspnmy/zetacoin/README.md

 Note
 -------

-This is a personal fork of zetacoin(Dec 23 2013) that work on OSX Maverick with brew.
+This is a personal fork of zetacoin(Dec 23 2013) that work on OSX Mavericks with brew.
 Use at your own risk.

 License
 -------